snake-plissken/cSharpGeocodio/README.md

 var toBeQueried_Exception = fields.GetFieldQueryStatus("census1939");
 ```

-### Note on The American Community Survey (ACS) Data Architecture
+### Note On The American Community Survey (ACS) Data Architecture
 The American Community Survey (ACS) is a more frequent but less intense version of the 10 year Census, gathering the same kinds of info but carried out on a regular basis.
 See https://en.wikipedia.org/wiki/American_Community_Survey for details.

 Geocodio allows you to query a few ACS datasets which include information on topics like income and housing.
 Due to the way this data is categorized, each high level category (economics, deomographics, etc) is exposed via a property.
 The property exposes a dictionay of dictionaries, where the top level key will be a general grouping, e.g. "Population by age range".
 The inner keys are the specific data items with their respective values ("Male: 60 and 61 years", "Female: 30 to 34 years").
-The benefit of doing it like this is flexibility: we don't need to have hudreds of properties for every kind of data grouping, and if Geocodio integrates more ACS groupings, they will flow into the dictionaries.
+The benefit of doing it like this is flexibility: we don't need to have numerous properties for every kind of data grouping, and if Geocodio integrates more ACS groupings, they will flow into the dictionaries.

 An example, assuming we've queried for the `acs-economics`: